AbuRaihan32/diagPulse-client-side/README.md

 - [@DiagPulse-Live-Link](https://diagpulse.web.app) Click Here For Visit live site.

+10 bullet points features and characteristics:

+    1. A payment system has been implemented so users can make payments through Stripe.

+    2. Added pagination to All Tests page.

+    3. Separate dashboards are created for admin and normal users.

+    4. Admin can block any user if he wants.
+Blocked user will not have access to anything including his dashboard.

+    5. The admin can add any banner from the admin panel if he wants and can remove it if he wants.

+    6. Two charts are used based on test bookings and reservation status.

+    7. Admin can give admin role to any user if he wants.
+If you want, you can delete any user.

+    8. Admin can see all reservations of specific user by searching by his/her email.

+    9. Users can download all the data of a particular user in PDF format if they want.

+    10. Who can see his upcoming appointment test result and all his data, and can change his data if he wants.

  <br/>
 Admin Email: abumahfuz3211@gmail.com <br/>
 Admin Password: Aa3211@

 <br/>
  <br/>

  To run this application locally:

     1. Clone the Repository: